 The centerpiece of The Sagas of Icelanders is Egil’s Saga, which recounts the deeds of the nigh-invincible warrior-poet Egil Skallagrimsson.
 It’s among the best of the sagas, both in terms of its literary quality and what the attentive reader can learn from it.

 The translations are all carefully selected and top-notch.
 This is the best introduction out there to the Icelandic sagas as a genre, and for less than $20, it’s quite a bargain.
-Click here to view or buy The Sagas of Icelanders at Amazon, where it’s discounted 43% from its list price.
+Click here to view or buy The Sagas of Icelanders at Amazon.

 7. The Viking Spirit: An Introduction to Norse Mythology and Religion by Daniel McCoy